Access and Participation Statement

-This Access and Participation Statement sets out Markfield Institute of Higher Education’s (MIHE) commitment to widening participation, and supporting students to access, succeed in, and progress from, higher education into further studies or graduate-level employment.
+This Access and Participation Statement sets out Markfield Institute of Higher Education’s (MIHE) commitment to widening participation.
+The institute supports students in accessing and succeeding in higher education, further studies or graduate-level employment.
 The Institute will comply with the law in promoting equality, and is committed to ensure all learners succeed in their studies.

 This Statement will be shared with our students.
 Their feedback will be considered when the Statement is next revised/updated.
 Overall monitoring and evaluation of this Statement will be undertaken by Senior Management Committee and reported to the Academic Board.

 This statement applies to all programmes of study at the Institute that lead to awards from its validating universities.
-The content follows the recommendations and guidance contained in the Regulatory Notice 1 Access and participation plan guidance for 2019-20 provided by the OfS and can be accessed at:
+The content follows the recommendations and guidance contained in the Regulatory Notice 1 Access and participation plan guidance for 2019-21 provided by the OfS and can be accessed here.

 Access to Higher Education